 Stevo and I have been traveling in Cambodia since 2009 and have been living in Phnom Penh since 2015.
 We’ve had a chance to visit many different areas of the country, and still plan to see much more!

 Here we’ve shared our ten favorite places we’ve been (so far!) in Cambodia, along with a map.
 We also share where else we plan to go in Cambodia at the end of the article.

 As always, if you have any questions about traveling or living in Cambodia, feel free to email Jen@twocantravel dot com.

-Also check out these unique hotels around Cambodia and the best bus companies to get around in Cambodia.
+Also check out these unique hotels around Cambodia and the best bus companies to get around Cambodia and to surrounding countries.

 Pin this article for later!

 Although the temples of Angkor are the most popular reason to visit Siem Reap, there is so much more to do in the city and province.
 Check out Phare the Cambodian Circus, the floating villages on the Tonle Sap Lake, eat and shop at excellent social enterprises in town, and bike around the stunning countryside just beyond the city.
 There are also day trips to waterfalls, cooking classes, bicycle and food tours, and luxurious yet affordable spas.